vmware-tanzu-labs/cf-mgmt/README.md

 ```

 #### Space Configuration
 There will be a spaces.yml that will list all the spaces for each org.
 There will also be a folder for each space with the same name.
 Each folder will contain a spaceConfig.yml and security-group.json file with an empty json file.
-Each spaceConfig.yml will have the following configuration options.
+Each spaceConfig.yml will have the following configuration options:

 ```
----
 # org that is space belongs to
 org: test